-- the Dante-pilgrim/Virgilio relationship deepens, leading to Virgilio’s communication of new aspects of his past
+- The relationship between Dante-pilgrim and Virgilio deepens, leading to Virgilio’s communication of new aspects of his past

 - Dante-poet manipulates language and dialogue to reveal affect, subjectivity, and intimacy

-- Dante-poet opens up a space of interiority in his characters — the “dentro” (“inside”) of verse 3 — not common in medieval poetry
+- Dante-poet opens up a space of interiority in his characters — the “dentro” (“inside”) of verse 3 — unprecedented in poetry

 - Dante’s address to those who have “intelletti sani” in Inferno 9.61-63 recalls his prior use of the expression in the canzone Le dolci rime (circa 1294)